Cherish13/alx-low_level_programming/0x15-file_io/README.md

-Write a program that copies the content of a file to another file.
+Write a program that displays the information contained in the ELF header at the start of an ELF file.